 A company must be registered with the National Stock Exchange (NSE) and be incorporated within the country's jurisdiction.

 The company's stocks must exhibit high liquidity.
-This liquidity is determined by calculating the average impact cost of trading a single security relative to the company's market capitalization, as reflected in the index's weight.
+This liquidity is determined by calculating the average impact cost of trading a single security relative to the company's market capitalisation, as reflected in the index's weight.

-This requirement ensures that the stocks included in the portfolio possess sufficient liquidity, allowing for ease of trading and minimizing the impact on the market when buying or selling these securities.
+This requirement ensures that the stocks included in the portfolio possess sufficient liquidity, allowing for ease of trading and minimising the impact on the market when buying or selling these securities.
 By setting specific liquidity standards, investors and fund managers can make more informed decisions and manage their portfolios more effectively.

 For a company to be considered for inclusion in the index, it must demonstrate a trading frequency of 100% over the past six months.